car seat safety

 Booster seats help the child fit in the vehicle seat belt correctly.
 According to the American Academy of Pediatrics you should switch to a booster seat once your child outgrows their harness car seat in weight or height whichever comes first.
 We recommend a minimum of 4 years old, 40 lbs, 38 inches tall, and have the ability to sit relatively still and properly in a seat belt at all times.

-You may have the lower anchors too tight.
+You may have the lower anchors installed too tightly.
 Booster seats do not have to have less than an inch of movement side to side and back and forth.
 The lower anchors are just helping keep the car seat in place when it is not in use.
-In a crash the vehicle seat belt and safety systems will do all the work.
+In a crash, the vehicle seat belt and safety systems will do all the work.

 Footnotes